 - Is the animal aggressive and does it seem trained?

-- Are there far too many animals living in a confined space on a property?
+- Do far too many animals live on a property in a confined space?

 - Does the animal appear emaciated, hungry, or dehydrated?

-- Does the animal have a poor physical condition?
+- Is the animal in poor physical condition?

 - Is the animal homeless?